'Jerry Maguire' agent says US women put federation in 'a very difficult bargaining position' amid equal pay fight

 The Democratic hopeful called the current difference in pay, "an outrage."

-Fox News' Stephen Sorace and Paul Steinhauser contributed to this report.
+Fox News' Chad Pergram, Stephen Sorace and Paul Steinhauser contributed to this report.